Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Discussion and conclusions

-In this regard, two immediate generalisations of our work may suffice.
+In this regard, two immediate generalisations may suffice.
 First, one might allow for vanishingly small correlations violating the Strong Independence condition.
 It seems likely that the requirement that such violations be vanishingly small will nonetheless strongly constrain the form of the interaction.
-A second, and in our view more promising generalisation, would be the inclusion of an initial ``pre-measurement'' step, whereby one allows some time-controlled interaction to correlate an apparatus with the system of interest, whose subsequent equilibration with some observers leads to a state of objectivity between the system of interest and the observers; in this case the requirement that the system of interest be undisturbed in the measurement basis would be less restrictive in the equilibrium step.
-Indeed many measurements modelled via projection operators do not leave the system in an eigenstate corresponding to the measurement outcome, \textit{e.g.}~photon detection.
+A second, and in our view more promising generalisation, would be the inclusion of an initial ``pre-measurement'' step, whereby one allows some time-controlled interaction to correlate an apparatus with the system of interest, whose subsequent equilibration with some observers leads to a state of objectivity between the system of interest and the observers; in this case, the requirement that the system of interest be undisturbed in the measurement basis would be less restrictive in the equilibrium step.
+Indeed many measurements modelled via projection operators do not leave the system in an eigenstate corresponding to the measurement outcome, \textit{e.g.}~photon detection. \mpel{Alternatively, one may relax the requirement of objective features at full equilibrium, and instead seek an intermediate ``measured'' phase as a prethermalisation phenomenon~\cite{berges2004prethermalization}, whereby a system quickly reaches a long-lived pseudo-equilibrium, before finally relaxing to true equilibrium.
+Such a picture would generalise the observation in~\cite{riedel2012rise}.}

-Our work provides a new thermodynamically consistent framework for tackling questions regarding the role of the preparation/driving of measurement apparatuses and the characterisation of the necessary out-of-equilibrium resources in the measurement process.
+The paradigm introduced here provides a new thermodynamically consistent framework for tackling questions regarding the role of the preparation/driving of measurement apparatuses and the characterisation of the necessary out-of-equilibrium resources in the measurement process.
 Since the equilibrium states considered are not thermal, it is of interest to examine the relationship between our model and many-body localisation~\cite{abanin2017} and in particular whether a pre-thermalisation phenomenon~\cite{Gring2012} may be at play.
-This is reinforced by the work of \cite{le2021thermality}, showing that thermality and objectivity are often at odds.
-In addition, one may go beyond the simple statement of the Measurement-Equilibration Hypothesis above to investigate whether the quality of the measurement depends on the amount of entropy dissipated in the process, and how this may relate to the timescale of the measurement~\cite{strasberg2020how}.
+This is reinforced by \cite{le2021thermality}, which shows that thermality and objectivity are often at odds, showing the need for a more general equilibration approach.
+Indeed, the form of Hamiltonian required to equilibrate to a classical-quantum state, Eq.~\eqref{eConditionalForm}, imposes the conservation of any observable that is diagonal in the pointer basis, thus preventing local thermalisation with respect to that observable.